 It’s not everyday that we have the chance to write about a viral video that also has a heart of gold, but today is that day.
-You may have seen this phenomenon pop up on your Facebook newsfeed or Instagram, or even on the news, and might be wondering why people are dousing themselves in ice water.
-Keep reading for an explanation of the buckets of ice water, a breakdown of why this particular video stunt has spread virally, and some marketing lessons for your next charitable campaign.
+You may have seen this phenomenon pop up on Facebook, or Instagram, or even on the news.
+If you have, you might be wondering why people are dousing themselves in ice water, often with hilarious results.

 ALS is a debilitating disease with no known cure.
 Also known as Lou Gehrig’s disease, ALS is a progressive neurodegenerative disease affecting nerve cells in the brain and the spinal column.
 Sufferers slowly lose the ability to initiate and control voluntary muscle movements, meaning they eventually become totally paralyzed.

 Success to Date